trBizhan/css-key-concepts/README.md

 _The aim of this task is to:_

-- introduce style.css link in index.html file
+- Introduce style.css link in index.html file
 - Explore the power of CSS
 - Explore your own style
 - Try a balance of creativity and application of css concepts